iiKurt/Kurts-BS/README.md

 ## TODOs
 - [ ] Use Git sub-modules to link to Bootstrap 5 and bootstrap-dark-5.
 - [ ] Perhaps compile the javascript rather than linking to the distro?
-- [ ] Build scss to ../css, rather than ./build
-	- [ ] Also move text.html to project root I suppose